 Zone lines or pseudosclerotial plates are made up of fungal melanin that acts to separate incompatible white rot fungi from each other.
 Often called spalted wood, it is used by woodworkers and artists to make interesting objects.

-As you eat the Pleurotus, remember meiosis has occurred in the basidia and those gills are filled with hundreds of thousands of extraordinary basidiospores.
+As you eat the Pleurotus mushrooms you grew, remember meiosis has occurred in the basidia and those gills are filled with hundreds of thousands of extraordinary basidiospores.

 Aecia on the bottom surface of a hawthorn leaf caused by Cedar-Hawthorn Rust, Gymnosporangium globosum.